 “In order to protect their soldiers from enemy fire and the hostile alpine environment, both Austro-Hungarian and Italian military engineers constructed fighting tunnels which offered a degree of cover and allowed better logistics support.
 Working at high altitudes in the hard carbonate rock of the Dolomites, often in exposed areas near mountain peaks and even in glacial ice, required extreme skill of both Austro-Hungarian and Italian miners." – Wikipedia.org

-Not only can you walk through some trenches, and see remnants of this violent period, The Dolomites also offers over 30 museums.
+Not only can you walk through some trenches, and see remnants of this violent period, but the Dolomites also offers over 30 museums.
 The Italians do many things well – and understanding and celebrating their history is certainly one of them.

 With huge sometimes snow-covered mountains come startlingly blue mountain lakes.
 If it’s calm, rent a paddleboat, or a kayak and explore some of the most beautiful lakes you’ll ever see – or if you’re daring why not try an icy dip?!